Soltvadkert: History

-The town has been called Soltvadkert since 1900.
-Before that, it was called Vadkert, which is a reference to the region's active wildlife in Hungary.
-It was founded in 1376.
+The name Vadkert was a reference to the region's active wildlife in Hungary.
+Founded in 1376, the town was renamed to Soltvadkert in 1900.
 While Hungary was occupied by the Turkish army, Soltvadkert lost much of its population.
 In the beginning of the 1740s, Baron Orczy moved German settlers to Soltvadkert.

 The town has quickly developed its main center of tourism in the county.
 Lake Vadkert (also called Büdös-tó), is nearby Soltvadkert.
 It attracts many tourists every year from all over Europe.

 Soltvadkert is well known throughout Europe for its wine production which goes back centuries in history.
 Its multicultural past, present, and future mainly depends on the grape and wine industry.

 According to the 1910 census, Soltvadkert had 7,836 residents.
-The religious make-up of the town was the following:
+The religious make-up of the town was as follows: